 These methods, together with a few more, allow AI systems to reach a high level of accuracy, in many cases even higher than that of a human.
 Especially if that human cannot go more than five minutes on-site before five workers distract him or her with questions or requests.

 Finally – Is this the future or present?

-Machine learning algorithms for analysing construction works push technology to its limits.
+Analyzing construction work with machine learning algorithms pushes technology to its limits.
 I’m happy to say it’s working and ready to make a big difference in how we build our homes.

 The technology is always evolving, assuming the new wave of construction tech startups can keep up, we should expect a massive change in the industry in the coming years.